Mightymanh/cs441-hw1/README.md

 ## Additional commands
 `sbt clean`: clean project

 `sbt test`: run test.
 There are 5 tests in the **src/test/** directory

 ## About dataset to train word2vec
-When processing big dataset, the design of dataset is very important.
-Some people put all text into single file and break it into sub-files.
-My dataset is a directory where it contains lots of text file where each text file is a book.
+When processing a big dataset, the design of the dataset is very important.
+Some people put all text into a single file.
+My dataset is a directory containing lots of text files and each text file is a book.
 The dataset is from [https://www.gutenberg.org/](https://www.gutenberg.org/)